ksowada/tdl2md/README.md

 | tdl2md.sh | Linux Shell Script that call JAVA with SAXON to perform XSLT transformation. |
 | tdl2md.xsl | XSLT Stylesheet to transform ToDoList into Markdown.         |

+## Functions
+- Tasks and Comments will be linearized in Output-Markdown File
+- Links (FILEREFPATH) will be linearized